-We have audited the financial statements of Bancorp Balanced Mortgage Fund II Ltd., which comprise the statement of financial position as at December 31, 2023, and the statements of operations and changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies.
+We have audited the financial statements of Bancorp Growth Mortgage Fund II Ltd., which comprise the statement of financial position as at December 31, 2024, and the statement of operations and changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2024, and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.